 Looking out for Theileria

-North Coast Local Land Services District Veterinarians are reminding North Coast cattle producers of the risks associated with introducing cattle from outside the region following recent cases of bovine anaemia caused by Theileria oreintalis group.
+North Coast Local Land Services District Veterinarians are reminding North Coast cattle producers to be on the lookout for cases of bovine anaemia caused by Theileria orientalis group, following several recent confirmed cases of the disease on local properties.

 Theileria are protozoan parasites that can be carried by ticks.
 The bush tick, which is widespread on the North Coast, is known to carry this protozoal parasite.

-For further information contact the North Coast Local Land Services District Veterinarian team or a private veterinarian.
+For more advice please contact your private veterinarian or the North Coast Local Land Services District Veterinarian team.